 In addition to its negative health impacts, air pollution is known to cause injuries to animals, forests and vegetation, and aquatic ecosystems.
-Its impacts on metals, structures, leather, rubber, and fabrics include cracks, soil deterioration, soil erosion etc.
+Its impacts on metals, structures, leather, rubber, and fabrics include cracks, soiling, deterioration, and erosion.

 Some of the negative effects caused by these pollutants are discussed below.